Why Live in Norfolk Garden

 Is Norfolk Garden a good place to live?

 Norfolk Garden is a good place to live.
-Norfolk Garden is considered car-dependent and somewhat bikeable with some transit options.
+Norfolk Garden is considered car-dependent and somewhat bikeable with minimal transit options.
 Norfolk Garden is a suburban neighborhood.
 Norfolk Garden has 6 parks for recreational activities.
 It is somewhat dense in population with 8.4 people per acre and a median age of 38.
 The average household income is $57,536 which is below the national average.
 College graduates make up 16.3% of residents.
 A majority of residents in Norfolk Garden are home owners, with 35.8% of residents renting and 64.2% of residents owning their home.
 A

 local real estate agent serving Norfolk Garden can help you decide if this neighborhood is the right one for you.
 Learn more on our